Logo

 4) Octave changes occur at C, not A. There are many types of "octave numbering" systems for indicating octave designations of pitches: the Helmholtz Pitch Notation System, the Alternate Helmholtz System (the Scientific pitch notation ...) or the MIDI Standard provide the simplest approach.
 (In Scientific pitch notation Middle C is written C4.
 The A below middle C in notated A3.
 This is because octaves are not numbered from A to A, but rather from C to C. A 440 is notated A4 — it is six notes above C4 or middle C. That of course assumes I've got my middle C octave numbering correct.
 Don't hold me to it.

-5) C sits enthroned atop the Cycle of Fifths as shown above.
+5) C sits enthroned atop the Cycle of Fifths as previously mentioned, and shown above.
 The Cycle of Fifths is music theory’s organizational magnum opus.
 It is music’s main theoretical and relational chart.
-And it centers around C!
+And it's centered around C!
 All other keys assemble courtside around her.
 The key of A begrudgingly sitting three entire notches to the right of C, as if a distant heir to the throne.

-It’s a wonder that A doesn’t just pack up and walk off the set.
-No doubt, skulking and plotting like Richard III, fueled by a feeling of entitlement and envy, A obsessively covets a throne seat atop of the Cycle of Fifths, lusting to revel in all the due musical glory t'would follow.
-As with Richard, we often sympathize with the underdog, wishing “if there only was a way.”
+It’s a wonder that A doesn't just pack up and walk off the set.
+No doubt, skulking and plotting like Richard III, fueled by a feeling of entitlement and envy, A obsessively covets a throne seat atop of the Cycle of Fifths, lusting to revel amidst the due musical glory t'would follow.
+As with Richard, we often sympathize with the underdog, wishing, “If there only was a way.”
+But alas ...

 To support and clarify, I’ll present a new Cycle of Fifths for each solution, like the A-based Cycle of 5ths shown here.